 Gary has authored numerous publications on securities and compliance issues, including PLI’s Securities Law and Practice Deskbook, which is updated semi-annually, PLI’s Master the 8-K and Master the 10-K and 10-Q, and the chapter “Introduction to Life Settlements” in PLI’s treatise Financial Product Fundamentals.
 His other publications include: PLI’s Guide to the SEC’s New Executive Compensation Disclosure Rules (Practising Law Institute 2007); The Implications of the U.S. Sarbanes-Oxley Act, (Japanese-German Center-Berlin/ Max Planck Institute For Foreign Private and Private International Law – September 2004, The Oxford Press).

-Jaclyn Liu is a partner in the Corporate Department of the firm’s San Francisco office.
-She co-chairs the firm’s Corporate Finance Group.
-Ms. Liu engages in a general corporate and transactional practice, with special emphasis on corporate counseling of public companies, mergers and acquisitions and the China practice.
+Jackie Liu is co-chair of Morrison & Foerster’s Global Corporate Department of over 400 attorneys.
+Ms. Liu engages in a general corporate and transactional practice, with special emphasis on corporate counseling of public companies, mergers and acquisitions, and the China practice.
 In 2018, Ms. Liu received the Client Choice Award from International Law Office/Lexology for excellent client care and quality of service in the practice of corporate law.

-Ms. Liu regularly advises public companies on corporate governance matters, including disagreements between board and management, succession planning, investor relations, director and officer fiduciary duties and board “best practices”, and counsels boards and special committees in connection with conflicts of interest, proxy contests and other corporate control efforts.
-Ms. Liu is outside general counsel to a number of public companies with whom she has worked with for over 10 years and provides big picture, critical value-adding strategic advice.
+Ms. Liu regularly advises public companies on corporate governance matters, including disagreements between board and management, succession planning, investor relations, director and officer fiduciary duties, and board “best practices,” and counsels boards and special committees in connection with conflicts of interest, proxy contests, and other corporate control efforts.
+Ms. Liu is outside general counsel to a number of public companies with whom she has worked with for nearly 20 years and provides big picture, critical, value-adding strategic advice.
 She also counsels public companies on disclosure matters and associated liability considerations, including those relating to the federal securities laws, Sarbanes-Oxley, Dodd-Frank, and NYSE and NASDAQ rules and regulations.
 Her knowledge of SEC-reporting requirements is a valuable addition to counseling on public-company M&A transactions.
-Ms. Liu has lectured at seminars and conferences and written articles on various ’33 Act and ’34 Act law matters, and is a staff member of the Practising Law Institute.
+Ms. Liu has lectured at seminars and conferences and written articles on various ’33 Act and ’34 Act law matters, and is a faculty member of the Practising Law Institute.

 Carol is a Director with The SEC Institute and is responsible for conducting seminars on various reporting and financial accounting topics.
 She created the SEC Institute's programs IFRS Conference: Today’s Landscape …Tomorrow’s Challenge and Accounting for Business Combinations.
 Carol was the Chief Accountant of the Division of Corporation Finance at the U.S. Securities and Exchange Commission, an appointment she held for over five years beginning in February 2002.